TerryMooreII/angular-azure-mobile-service/README.md

 **tableName** Required

 ````
-The Azure table to delete from
+The Azure table to query from
 ```

 **id** Required

 ```
 The row id
 ```

 Returns